 Places Where You'd Like to Work

 Another way to find internships is to ask directly at companies or organizations where you’d like to intern.
 Create a resume and be ready to talk about yourself, your interests, and what you’d like to learn at an internship.

 Then contact the company (in-person, by phone, or through e-mail), and ask if they offer internships for high school students and how you can apply.
 If they don’t, and you’re still interested in learning more about working there, ask if they offer shorter-term opportunities such as job shadowing.

 Try searching “internships near [your town]” or “internships in [field you’re interested in, such as medicine or business].”
 Because many internships are for college students, you should try the other two options first because you may not be eligible for many of the internships you find online.
 You may also want to search "internships for high school students" to increase your chances of finding an internship you can apply for.

 You can find a lot of opportunities and information about internships online, but you also have to be careful about internships advertised on the internet.
 Some, especially if they are a company that specializes in setting up unpaid internships, exist only to make money for themselves and may not be as concerned about the quality of the internships they are offering.

 In general, be very wary of companies that charge a fee to help you find an internship.
 While many internships for high school students are unpaid, you should not have to pay large amounts of money in order to find one.

-Questions to Ask Before Accepting an Internship
+What Questions Should You Ask Before Accepting an Internship?

 Unfortunately, as interning becomes more popular among students, many companies have begun offering unpaid “internships” as a way to get free work.
 Many of these internships offer no compensation and little relevant experience; instead interns spend their time performing repetitive tasks or busywork that teaches few or no skills.
 In order to avoid these situations, research internships carefully before agreeing to one (especially ones you find on the internet), and talk to people at the organization to get answers to the following questions.